Neighbour Rosicky: Part VI

 At the end of the story, Dr. Burleigh stops at the graveyard where Rosicky is buried to pay his respects.
 He reflects on Rosicky's fulfilling life and how it “seemed to him complete and beautiful.”
-RIP to Rosicky.

 Literary criticism

-Willa Cather migrated in 1883 with her family to the plains of Nebraska.
-This move gave her firsthand experience in order to write stories of the immigrant experience.
+In 1883, at age nine, Willa Cather moved with her family from Virginia to the plains of Nebraska.
+In the thinly settled Divide between the Blue and Republican rivers, she encountered and learned the stories of immigrants from a variety of backgrounds.

 Clifton Fadiman, in a review of Cather's work, states “no one has better commemorated the virtues of the Bohemian and Scandinavian immigrants whose enterprise and heroism won an empire.”

 In “Neighbour Rosicky” Cather portrays a realistic image of the immigration and settlement process, through Anton Rosicky's story.
 She specifically represents the Czech immigrant ideals which are independence, hard work, family unity, and freedom.